Erasmus Course: Special Education Needs, Inclusive Teaching and Inclusive Teaching and Intercultural Competences

 Headlines of the course

-The course targets students of social education, early childhood education and student teachers for pre-primary, primary and secondary schools.
+The course targets students of student teachers for pre-primary, primary and secondary schools, social education and early childhood education.

 Each course module includes assessment based on oral and/or written presentation.
 At least 80% attendance is required in each course module.